As a Thank You! for visiting you are welcome to print these instructions.

 To see the Past Blocks of the Month Picture Gallery, click here.

-All Past Instructions are available to members only!
+Past Block of the Month Instructions are available to members only!

 Any instructions with [brackets], refers you to the Technique Page in the Library of this site for printable free how-tos.